Tracking the progress of Education for Sustainable Development

 In April 2016, the NUS ran a half-day training session for UWE Bristol students, including the Students' Union President, who were to audit the partnership’s evidence.
 These auditors undertook a desk-based audit of this evidence against detailed descriptions and expectations of each criteria and interviewed members of UWE Bristol and Students’ Union at UWE Bristol staff who are closely involved with our ESD delivery, namely AVC Environment and Sustainability, Senior Lecturer in Education for Sustainable Development and VP Societies and Communication.
 The NUS held two focus groups with UWE Bristol students – the first with ten students who are on programmes with an explicit social responsibility or sustainability focus or are part of societies or groups with a similar focus.
 The second focus group consists of students with no explicit connection to such programmes or societies.

 At the end of the audit process, the UWE Bristol Responsible Futures steering group was advised that the partnership had ‘passed with flying colours’.
 This makes UWE Bristol the first institution to gain the Responsible Futures accreditation since the initiative was launched following its pilot phase in 2014-15.
-Formal accreditation will be made at a ceremony on 24 May at UWE Bristol, on the eve of the EAUC Annual Conference.
-The full report will enable UWE Bristol to identify areas of best practice and help to set an agenda for deepening our ESD offer to students for the benefit of society.
+Formal accreditation was made at a ceremony on 24 May 2016 at UWE Bristol, on the eve of the EAUC Annual Conference.
+UWE Bristol is using the full audit report to identify areas of best practice and help to set an agenda for deepening our ESD offer to students for the benefit of society.
+We are now working towards reaccreditation in 2019.